tamirbennatan/DataDive-Hackathon/README.md

 ---

-[1] Disclaimer: I was in a rush to implement functionality over the competition, and did not spend time worrying about my code aestetics.
+[1] Disclaimer: I was in a rush to implement functionality over the competition, and did not spend time worrying about my code aesthetics.